-- 35.1 Continuous Education Policy - 35.1.1 The Council recognises that supporting opportunities for staff to continue their education will improve their work capacity, competency and ultimately benefit our community. - 35.1.2 The terms and conditions for staff to access support for their ongoing education are outlined in Council's Continuous Education policy. - 35.13 The Continuous Education Policy does not form part of this Agreement. - 35.2 Professional Development Leave - 35.2.1 Employees may request leave without pay to undertake a course of study or to take up professional development placement subject to the employee having two (2) years continuous service at the time of commencing the leave, unless otherwise agreed. - 35.2.2 Written applications will be made to an employee's line manager and will be considered on its merits, taking into account operational arrangements and practicalities, and the demonstrated benefits to the Council. - 35.2.3 Absence on professional development leave shall not break the continuity of service of an employee but shall not be taken into account in calculating the period of service for any purpose defined in the Agreement. - 35.2.4 An employee on professional development leave is entitled to return to the position they held immediately before proceeding on that leave.
+35.1 Continuous Education Policy

+- 35.1.1 The Council recognises that supporting opportunities for employees to continue their education will improve their work capacity, competency and ultimately benefit our community. - 35.1.2 The terms and conditions for employees to access support for their ongoing education are outlined in Council's Continuous Education policy. - 35.1.3 The Continuous Education Policy does not form part of this Agreement.

+35.2 Professional Development Leave

+- 35.2.1 Employees may request leave without pay to undertake a course of study or to take up professional development placement subject to the employee having two (2) years continuous service at the time of commencing the leave, unless otherwise agreed. - 35.2.2 Written applications will be made to an employee's Section Manager and will be considered on its merits, taking into account operational arrangements and practicalities, and the demonstrated benefits to the Council. - 35.2.3 If training and professional development is refused, the employee may appeal the decision. - 35.2.4 Absence on professional development leave shall not break the continuity of service of an employee but shall not be taken into account in calculating the period of service for any purpose defined in the Agreement. - 35.2.5 An employee on professional development leave is entitled to return to the position they held immediately before proceeding on that leave.

-36. ATSI Cultural Leave
+36. Cultural Leave